AlexanderB1290/oracle-cando-workshop/agile/README.md

 ![](../images/Issues tab.png)

-Apply the instructions (for issues, tasks, board, sprints, users etc.) to match your springboot-sample project.
+Follow the instructions by adapting them to your springboot-sample project, ie. names of issues, tasks, board, sprints, users etc.

+-